tshepang/blog/content/Rango (2011).md

 Given the top-of-the-range quality of the animation and character design, this is a largely unnteresting adventure story of an annoyingly-deceptive reptile in thirsty Wild West town.
-Lucily there\'s some colorful characters:
+Lucily there's some colorful characters:

 -   the freedom-fighter gal with her heavy America South accent